HSLdevcom/jore4/wiki/code_review.md

 1. Should require status checks to pass before merging
 1. Should require linear history
 1. Should require to dismiss stale pull request approvals when new commits are pushed
+1. Should require to enforce all configured restrictions above for administrators

 ## Code Review Process